lupyuen/lupyuen.github.io/src/ci3.md

     fi
 ```

-## Ignore the Docs
+## Ignore the Docs Label

 NuttX Devs shouldn't be __penalised for adding docs__!

-That's why we ignore the label "Area: Documentation", so that Simple PR + Docs is still a Simple PR (which will skip the unnecessary builds): [arch.yml](https://github.com/apache/nuttx/blob/master/.github/workflows/arch.yml#L44-L55)
+That's why we ignore the label _"Area: Documentation"_.
+Which means that __Simple PR + Docs__ is still a Simple PR.

+And will skip the unnecessary builds: [arch.yml](https://github.com/apache/nuttx/blob/master/.github/workflows/arch.yml#L44-L55)

 ```yaml
 # Ignore the Label "Area: Documentation", because it won't affect the Build Targets